- Enterprise Tech

 The brand story’s theme of ‘the power of collaboration’ was used as an imaginative springboard for everything from typeface to colour palette.
 We retained Asana’s inimitable three dots, but placed them in a huddle to signify collaboration, and used bright gradients to represent the energy of teamwork.
 The dots also serve to form an abstract ‘A’ in the mark, which symbolizes the limitless potential of people working together.

-We worked closely and collaboratively with the Asana team to hone in on every aspect of the mark, typography, and color palette to communicate a sense of balance, clarity, and purpose-driven design.
-Our designers often worked onsite, embedded in the client team to help guide how the mark should look and be used.
-Stepping away from our traditional productivity and program management tools, we used Asana at every stage of the project, providing feedback and comments within the tool.
+Our designers frequently worked onsite with the Asana team, honing every detail of the mark, typography and colour palette to convey a sense of balance, clarity, and purpose-driven design.
+Our enthusiasm for collaboration was demonstrated in replacing our usual productivity and program management tools with using Asana at every stage of the project, providing feedback and comments within the tool.

 As close partners with the design team, we delivered an identity that simply and powerfully conveys what lies at the core of the brand — a belief that Asana enables and empowers people to do work that changes the world.